LuborRod/fin_test/README.md

 After `make init` you will have 4 business_logic tables.
 1. users (default table)

 2. wallets (users can have a lot of wallets)

 3. users_transactions (Here we save all transactions(pending, success, failed))
+In the future, maybe we have to save failed transactions in logging tables, not in main table.

 4. system_transactions (Here we will store commission balance).

 1) Upon application start the database should be populated with sample data -